Modern Chemical Softening to Maximize RO Recovery: Scale Removal in Smart, Compact, Modular Systems

 Conventional chemical softening, though effective, has some challenges when applied to modern RO systems

-- Large clarifiers are employed to enable settling and downstream solids management.
-In higher hydraulic capacities, these need to be stick built at site, incurring higher installation costs and space requirements.
+- Large clarifiers: installed to enable settling and downstream solids management.
+In higher hydraulic capacities, these need to be built at site, incurring higher installation costs and space requirements.

 - Solids and sludge management: low flux filter presses are commonly used, resulting again in large equipment footprint and more frequent operator attention.